 They combine an interest in biotech with artificial intelligence in health and have mainly invested in Swiss and US healthcare companies.

-5. Qualcomm Ventures: Yet another telecom player who is also strong in
+Yet another telecom player who is also strong in healthcare corporate venturing.

-8. GE Ventures: GE has over 40 healthcare companies in its portfolio.
+GE has over 40 healthcare companies in its portfolio.
 It has a preference for start-ups in the US and Israel.
-They bet on health measurement and data solutions and collaborate for example with Iora Health (navigate the health system), Bright health (insurance plans) and Acutus Medical.

 In the US, various hospitals and health systems are very active as start-up investors.
-Kaiser Permanente Ventures, Intermountain Healthcare Ventures and Mayo Clinic Ventures are just a few of them.
+Over 45 of them now have their own corporate investment fund.